mcnole25/griffpatch-projects/README.md

 A collection of recreations of Griffpatch's tutorial projects for convenience.

+They're almost identical can be loaded in Scratch and Turbowarp.

 Thanks to Griffpatch and his tutorials.
+List will be expanded over time.